RobertSundling/neato-botvac/README.md

 This has, historically, been the largest stumbling block to updating firmware outside of the Neato app.

-Further, as of February 8, 2025, the neato.cloud certificate [still has not been renewed according to crt.sh](https://crt.sh/?q=neato.cloud).
-Previously, the certificate was regularly renewed weeks in advance.
-Also, the official Neato Robotics download site now returns "Access Denied" messages when trying to obtain the firmware image files.

-This does not bode well and, unfortunately, almost certainly means that the true end of life for this firmware is indeed **February 19, 2025**.
-One of the methods in the [Working advanced methods](#working-advanced-methods-after-february-19-2025) section will likely need to be used to bypass the firmware expiration date going forwards.
+Although the neato.cloud certificate [was renewed according to crt.sh](https://crt.sh/?q=neato.cloud), we do not have a copy of the full certificate, only the precertificate.
+A precertificates may or may not work.
+It depends on exactly what the robot checks, and we do not yet know.

 ## Bypassing certificate expiration

-### Working methods (after February 19, 2025)
+### Working methods

-Now that all known certificates have expired, you must install the firmware by tricking the robot into believing the date is before the certificate expiration date.
+If you must install firmware with an expired certificate, you need to trick the robot into believing the date is before the certificate expiration date.

 #### Factory reset and blocking date acquisition (easiest)

 **This is currently the recommended method for use after February 19, 2025.**

+The idea is to prevent the robot from obtaining the current date, so it will accept any signed firmware image regardless of the expiration date.

-You may be able to first remove the battery from your robot (so that it loses the date), then temporarily turn off your Wi-Fi router, or otherwise block the robot from your network by blocking its MAC address in your router settings, or bringing it to someone else's house (for example), then reinstall the battery.
-This should prevent the robot from obtaining the current date when it starts.
-(Note: If the robot stored the previous date and time somewhere in non-volatile memory, this may not work.
+You may be able to first remove the battery from your robot (so that it loses the current time).
+Once your robot is without power, you need to prevent the robot from connecting to your Wi-Fi network when it turns back on.
+Some methods to do this include:

+* Temporarily turning off your Wi-Fi router, or
+* Changing your Wi-Fi SSID or password, or
+* Blocking its MAC address in your router settings, or
+* Bringing it to someone else's house (for example), or
+* Deleting your Wi-Fi network from the robot

+*Some of those are easier than others, and many may cause other issues, so be careful.
+If you are unsure about these, taking it to someone else's house is the easiest option.
+Be sure to bring your charging base.*

+Once you have done one of those, then reinstall the battery.
+The robot should turn back on but be unable to obtain the current date and time.

+**Important note:** If the robot stores the last-known date and time somewhere in non-volatile memory, this may not work.
+It might just reset to that.
 Whether or not it does this is unknown.
-Therefore, if you try this, please open a GitHub issue or discussion on this repository to let us know how it went.)
+Therefore, if you try this, please open a GitHub [issue](https://github.com/RobertSundling/neato-botvac/issues) or [discussion](https://github.com/RobertSundling/neato-botvac/discussions) on this repository to report your findings.

-The idea is to prevent the robot from obtaining the current date, so it will accept any signed firmware image regardless of the expiration date.

-If you do not wish to turn off your Wi-Fi router to block the robot from obtaining the date, you can instead delete your Wi-Fi network from the robot, disconnect the battery, then reinstall it.
-For example, you can perform a factory reset on the robot so it loses its Wi-Fi settings, then remove its battery so that the robot resets its clock, then reinstall the battery.
+There is also a guaranteed known-working way to do this.
+You can instead do a full factory reset on your robot, disconnect the battery, then reinstall it.
 [Here is a tutorial from u/cof53a on reddit](https://www.reddit.com/r/NeatoRobotics/comments/13oryys/refreshed_d3_thru_d7_453_firmware_for_manual_usb/kv6bujz/).
+However, a factory reset should generally be avoided if possible, so only try this if nothing else works.

 #### Faking the date (harder)

 The robot obtains its date from the pool.ntp.org NTP servers.
 You can set your router to redirect the robot to your own NTP server, using something like Pi-hole or a custom DNS server.
 You could then configure your own NTP server to return a date before the certificate expiration date.

-Although not impossible, this is not trivial and requires fairly complicated setup, beyond the scope of this guide.
+Explaining how to do this is beyond the scope of this document and is left as an exercise for advanced readers.

-### Potential advanced methods
+### Potential methods

+In the past, you could have simply moved the `Signing.crt` file from a non-expired firmware image to an expired one, and the robot would accept the firmware image.
+This is because the certificates all use the same private key, so the existing signatures remain valid.

+The `4.5.3_189` firmware image contains a certificate which was valid until 2025-02-19.
+Up to February 19, 2025, you could have placed the `Signing.crt` file from that `.tgz` into the `.tgz` file of another firmware image, using a program like [7-Zip](https://www.7-zip.org/) to open the `.tgz` files and replace the `Signing.crt` file, and the robot would have accepted it.

+Now we need to replace the `Signing.crt` file with something else.
+There are two potential things we can try.

+#### Replacing the certificate with a precertificate

+It may be possible to replace the expired certificate with a non-expired neato.cloud precertificate.
+For example, there is a neato.cloud precertificate that expires in March 2026.

+*As of this writing, this method has not yet been tested.*

+Full details on this method are provided in the [Precertificate Firmware](./precertificate-firmware/README.md) directory of this repository.
+You can also download firmware images created in this way directly from the [links above](#firmware-download-links).

 #### Signing the firmware with a self-signed certificate

 It may be possible to sign the firmware with a self-signed certificate that you generate yourself, with an expiration date hundreds of years in the future.
 This would work if the robot does not verify the certificate chain, and does not use the certificate for anything other than the initial signature verification.

-As of this writing, this method has not yet been tested.
+*As of this writing, this method has not yet been tested.*

 However, full, detailed instructions for this method are provided in the [Self-Signed Firmware](./self-signed-firmware/README.md) directory of this repository.

-### Old bypass method (through February 19, 2025)

-In the past, you could have simply moved the `Signing.crt` file from a non-expired firmware image to an expired one, and the robot would accept the firmware image.
-This is because the certificates all use the same private key, so the existing signatures remain valid.

-The `4.5.3_189` firmware image contains a certificate which was valid until 2025-02-19.
-Up to February 19, 2025, you could have placed the `Signing.crt` file from that `.tgz` into the `.tgz` file of another firmware image, using a program like [7-Zip](https://www.7-zip.org/) to open the `.tgz` files and replace the `Signing.crt` file, and the robot would have accepted it.

-**As of February 19, 2025, since Vorwerk did not obtain and provide a new certificate, this method no longer works.**
+You can also download a firmware image created in this way directly from the [link above](#firmware-download-links).

 ## Firmware version notes